magic, miracles: receive my lunar letters

 Don’t give in to toxic relationship patterns.

-Do engage in creative and artistic work – especially wrapping up any creative projects that need to finally be completed.
+Do engage in creative and artistic work – especially wrapping up any spiritual, romantic, or financial endeavors that have loose ends.

 Don’t overspend your money, time, or any other resources.

 Do review your health, especially your sexual health.

 Don’t give into sham cure-alls.